Kevin-cwx/Multi-FLP-to-MP3-Exporter/Notes/GUI FLP Exporter.md

 #### Advanced
 - Set FL_Studio_Path ( Write function to find on own, but make editable)
 - Set Processor_Type
-- Toggle, enable auto export all projects you worked on today
+- ❌ - Toggle, enable auto export all projects you worked on today
+    - No need to build this.
+Users can just click recent projects
 - Enable Set output folder sub folder, User can name the sub folder within subfolder where they want to export songs
-    - Create check if folde exists, else create folder
 - User can set mouse scroll speed 4 speeds.
 Normal, 2X, 3X, 5X

 - If settings is empty (first time users), prompt user to run FL Studio, run code to get FL_Studio_Path and processes type, prompt user input fields for other values and store in json file